Blobfolio/blob-common/blob-common/docs/SANITIZE.md

 ## common_sanitize_zip5()

 Sanitize and 0-pad a 5-digit US ZIP Code.
+If a ZIP+4 is passed, the +4 is stripped off.

 #### Arguments